lucarin91/WS-seminar/slides.md

 - client (third-party application)

-- resource and authorization server (service)
+- resource and authorisation server (service)

 For example: </br>
-*Draw.io, an online flow chart editor, that request the user to access their storage space on Dropbox, to save and load files.* <!-- .element: style="font-size: 26px"-->
+*Draw.io, an online flow chart editor, that requests the user to access their storage space on Dropbox, to save and load files.* <!-- .element: style="font-size: 26px"-->

 note:
 - resource owner, An entity capable of granting access to a protected resource.
 When the resource owner is a person, it is referred to as an end-user.